Only the most misguided soul would get into the writing business for the money.

 If you are a resident of Washington state, this is the grant for you.

-Applications for the next round of grants will be available in March 2015; check out the details here.
+Applications for the next round of grants should be available in early 2016; check out the details here.
 The organization also connects artists to an array of services, including career development, legal support, residencies and continuing education (just to name a few).

-This writer-in-residence award is an amazing opportunity for an emerging writer over the age of 39 to devote a semester to a fiction project.
+This writer-in-residence award is an amazing opportunity for an emerging writer under the age of 39 to devote a semester to a fiction project.

 An especially generous grant of $50,000, this award is for a female writer in any genre with a true vision for her project.
 The application is a serious undertaking, but AROHO boasts that the process is a rewarding one, whether or not you end up with the big prize.